ventus-ag/documentation/content/products/security/manage-firewalls.md

 On the opened  *NETWORKS & SECURITY page of this VM* you can find information about all Networks, Subnets, Floating IPs and also information about all Firewalls related to this VM.

-In this article, we are interested in the block of information, where you can find all Firewalls related to the corresponding VM with their *Actions icon*, which opens a list of available management actions for the Firewaals of the selected VM:
+In this article, we are interested in the block of information, where you can find all Firewalls related to the corresponding VM with their *Actions icon*, which opens a list of available management actions for the Firewalls of the selected VM:
 ![](../../../assets/images/fw/9.png?classes=border,shadow)

 Information how to manage Networks, Subnets and Floating IPs from this page, you can find in the articles [VM's Networks and Interfaces](https://docs.ventuscloud.eu/products/network/manage-networksinterfaces/).